isopleth/fram/README.md

-To make human navigation of the output tree easier, for example if your operating system tries to display thumbnails, it is split into subdirectories containing 100 files each.
+To make human navigation of the output tree easier, for example if your operating system tries to display thumbnails, it is split into sub-directories containing 100 files each.
 Doing things this way means that there are not thousands of files for the operating system to have to display in any directory.
 The directories have numeric names, such as 000010, 000011, etc.  Within them, the files also have numeric